-Serving the Chicago and Joliet areas, we at Zayed Law Offices are widely known for our ability to take on complex medical malpractice cases involving hospital negligence, medication errors, birth injuries and more.
+Serving the Chicago and Joliet areas, our medical malpractice attorneys at Zayed Law Offices are widely known for our ability to take on complex cases involving hospital negligence, medication errors, birth injuries and more.
 Have questions?
 Read our Protecting Your Rights page for more information.

 Hospital Malpractice: Misdiagnosis And Failure To Diagnose

 Misdiagnosis, delayed diagnosis or failure to diagnose an illness or disease such as heart attack or stroke can result in disastrous and irreversible health issues.
 Attorney Adam Zayed is one of the leading attorneys in Illinois handling hospital malpractice cases involving:

 - Failure to recognize warning signs of heart attack or stroke